DBatterman/AIS_Vessel_Efforts_Project/README.md

 ### Machine Learning Applications

 This project utilized Linear Regression and LSTM machine learning models on the data.
-The linear regression outputs the average change over time based on the historical data, which can be used estimate the expected change in the near-future.
+The linear regression outputs the average change over time based on the historical data, which can be used to estimate the expected change in the near-future.
 The LSTM model attempts to find an accurate prediciton based on the historical data.

 Data was split into test, train sets using sklearn's test_train_split.
 The Linear Regression used random sampling for the test-train data, while the LSTM used a set split at 75% of the length of the dataset.

 Scaling was used only with the LSTM model.

 The main advantages of the linear regression model were found when interperating, and training our data.
 Since we were looking at every boat type independantly, all the data we worked with was linearly seperable.
 Having linearly seperable data made it easy for us to interperate and train our data using sklearn and create visualizations.
-Overall, Linear Regression an effective option for us to see trends and make predictions.
+Overall, Linear Regression is an effective option for us to see trends and make predictions.
 However, we did find there are some limitations with our linear regression model.
-It is quite sensitive to the outliers, which effected the slope of the boat types that experienced seasonality.
+It is quite sensitive to the outliers, which affected the slope of the boat types that experienced seasonality.
 Furthermore, the model was not consistently accurate for every model.
-Again, boat types that experienced seasonality had more of a curve than a linear trend which would effect the accuracy score.
-Although the linear regression model is easy to implement it was not the best model to use for certain types of boats.
+Again, boat types that experienced seasonality had more of a curve than a linear trend which would affect the accuracy score.
+Although the linear regression model is easy to implement, it was not the best model to use for certain types of boats.

 ### Database setup